pantheon-systems/documentation/source/_docs/php-versions.md

 </p></div>

 ## Upgrade Your Site
 Before you change your PHP version, ensure that your CMS and all of your themes, modules and plugins are up-to-date.
 Older software is more likely to contain code that is incompatible with recent PHP versions.
+You can apply CMS core updates [through the dashboard](/docs/upstream-updates/#apply-upstream-updates-via-the-site-dashboard) or [Terminus](/docs/upstream-updates/#apply-upstream-updates-via-terminus).
+Plugin, theme, and module updates can be performed from the CMS [admin panel](/docs/cms-admin/) or through [Terminus](/docs/terminus/examples/#module-theme-and-plugin-updates).

 ## Configure PHP Version
 Manage PHP versions by committing a `pantheon.yml` configuration file to the root of your site's code repository.
 When using SFTP mode, navigate to the `code` directory.
 Your `pantheon.yml` file will look like the following: